OUCH! Your Puppy Alligator

 Dogs chase cats, not trees.
 Be a tree.

-If you get the feeling that he is beginning to spiral up, if you can gently cue him to do something he knows and will perform readily, you can insert a better behavior and divert potential crazy-puppy moments.
-The trick is to insert these requests regularly, when the puppy is calm, so they are well-rehearsed.
+Teach it before you need it.
+If you get the feeling that he is beginning to spiral up, if you can gently cue him to do something he knows well and will perform readily, you can insert a better behavior and divert potential crazy-puppy moments.
+The trick is to practice these requests regularly, when the puppy is calm, so they are well-rehearsed.
 The ability to follow a cue may not be possible if he's tipped too far into zoom mode, so ask before he winds up, not in response to off-the-rails behavior.
 If he looks like he suddenly has to bite something or he'll explode, if he just needs an outlet for a burst of energy, keep a ball or favorite toy in your pocket so you can produce it to chase and bite before he launches at you.
 (Don't wait til he's hanging off your leg like a Tasmanian Devil, or he might learn that biting you makes toys happen!)
 Ask for a nice sit before you toss the toy for him to chase.

 Usually this sort of behavior happens at the end of the day when they are tired and fussy - like a toddler tantrum after a long day or when overstimulated and in need of a nap.
 Keep a journal of her activities.
-You might find that she is worse after too much activity (a car ride, a vet visit, visitors to your home, changes in schedule - she missed a nap or was cooped up too long.)
+You might find that your puppy is worse after too much activity (a car ride, a vet visit, visitors to your home, changes in schedule - they missed a nap or was cooped up too long.)
 A tasty frozen marrow bone might be the best stress reliever at the end of a trying day.